Board roles are defined as follows:

 Provide strategic guidance, high-level oversight, and resource allocation for global direction of the organization.
 This is the ultimate fiduciary body of the organization, and its primary function is to determine and resource strategy on a global basis.

-The European Regional Board of Directors, reporting to and working in concert with the Global Board of Directors, determines the business plan that meets the needs of members in Europe in alignment with the global strategic plan recognizing unique and relevant regional distinctions.
+The regional boards, report to and working in concert with the Global Board of Directors, determines the business plan that meets the needs of members in a specific region in alignment with the global strategic plan that is locally, regionally, and culturally relevant.
+Regional boards carry out strategy, policy, and standard operating procedures in their respective regions.

 Board competencies are defined as follows: